Baroque Artist

 An Antwerp workshop with European reach

-Rubens's workshop matters because it helped make his style continental.
+Rubens's workshop helped make his style continental.
 Assistants, collaborators, repeat commissions, and diplomatic contacts allowed his solutions to circulate far beyond Antwerp.
 Court painting, religious commissions, and luxury collecting all absorbed something from him.
 Even when later artists resist Rubens, they do so against a standard he helped set.

 How to place Rubens within Baroque